Ancient Israel: Slavery, Servanthood, and Social Welfare

 The nations of Canaan had carried out incest with children/grandchildren and performed child sacrifice by fire (Lev 18:21-30, Deut 12:31, Deut 18:9-10, Psalm 106:35-38).
 Removing the children from these situations was a moral imperative.
 Commands like Lev 19:34 guarded against wrongdoing: "The foreigner who resides with you must be to you like a native citizen among you; so you must love him as yourself".

-As mentioned before, Deut 23:15-16 commands that if these were violated, the slave/servant can simply run away, live wherever they chose, and it was illegal to make them go back.
+It's also possible Deut 23:15-16 might come into play here, supposing that it is not meant only for slaves escaped from other nations.[^barnes-1830][^copan-2011] If so, then under unjust treatment the slave/servant can run away, live wherever they chose, and it was illegal to make them go back.
 But doesn't "you may enslave them perpetually" contradict this?
 In terms of a contract, marriage is intended to last until death.
 But there are still regulations for what should happen if that contract fails, and this interpretation of the "escape clause" seems the most parsimonious in resolving these two commands.

 Objection 4: Numbers 31

 This objection is addressed in the Warfare and Conquest article.

 Objection 5: "Slavery is morally wrong in any circumstance"

 Given that Hebrew עֶבֶד (ebed) can mean a subordinate of any priveledge, and that the other Old Testament comamnds make it impossible for masters to treat Israelite or foreign servant-slaves inhumanely, it makes it not only difficult, but ethnocentric to equate it with the modern English connotation of slavery.